gbaptista/luminous/doc/en-US/guides/javascript/mousemove.md

 ![Google Heatmap](../../../../images/doc/global/guides/javascript/google-heatmap.jpg)

 It should also be noted that mousemove is only one of many similar JavaScript events that detect mouse movement.
-Other similar events include but are not limited to `DOMMouseMove`, `pointermove`, and `touchmove` as well as the camelcase versions of these terms, such as `mouseMove`, `pointerMove` and `touchMove`.
+Other similar events include but are not limited to `DOMMouseMove`, `pointermove`, and `touchmove` as well as the camelcase versions (synonyms, if you will) of these terms, such as `mouseMove`, `pointerMove` and `touchMove`.

 See also: [the `scroll` JavaScript event](./scroll.md).